adamboss95/wahab-obsidian/Linux/Module 5 System Administration/Module 5 System Administration.md

 4. **User Account Management**
 - Commands
 	- useradd
-		- `useradd admiral` = needs root access to create user so use `sudo` at the start or change user to root using `su -` (it doesnt create a directory in home, to create directory in home for user, use `useradd -m username`)
+		- `useradd admiral` = needs root access to create user so use `sudo` at the start or change user to root using `su -` or `sudo su` (it doesnt create a directory in home, to create directory in home for user, use `useradd -m username`)
 		- `useradd -g emperor -s /bin/bash -c "sea emperor" -m -d /home/emperorTeach emperorTeach` = create and add the user to the group emperor
 	- ![[Pasted image 20250114111249.png]]
 	- groupadd